THE NECESSARY EQUIPMENT

 - 1 abrasive sponge

-For saddle stitch sewing:
+For saddle stitching:

-- 1 precision striking claw - 3.38 mm - No. 8 - 2 teeth
+- 1 precision striking claw - 3.38 mm - No. 8 - 2 prongs

-- 1 mini direct reading compass - dry point
+- 1 mini direct-reading compass - dry point

 For simplified sewing:

-- 1 round punch - Ø 1 mm
+- 1 round punch cutter - Ø 1 mm

-Full tutorial video
+Full video tutorial

-Option: dyeing natural vegetable tanned leather
+Option: dyeing natural vegetable-tanned leather

 LEARN MORE ABOUT LEATHER DYEING